Skidragon/Design-Patterns/Null Object Pattern/README.md

 # Null Object Pattern
+## Description
+A pattern for creating an initial, default object if there is no found object provided which typically returns a null.
 ## Examples of when to apply this pattern.
 - A default avatar image component when no image has been uploaded.
 - A default user such as guest which has more restricted access to the site, we can think of shopping sites where we can continue as a guest.